Visits by Veterans

-In the past years Crash has had many visits by veterans and their descendants
+In the past years Crash been visited by WW2 veterans and their descendants

-Jack D. Sharp (RNZAF piloot Lockheed Ventura no. 487 squadron)
+Jack D. Sharp (RNZAF pilot Lockheed Ventura no. 487 squadron);

-November 2007 the Irish family ‘O Callaghan visited the monument for the RAF Vickers Wellington, no 12 squadron, code PH-C, W-5361 situated in the Rozenstraat (formely known as Akerdijk) in Badhoevedorp.
-The monument is placed close to the site where the Wellington crashed on May 31sy, 1942.
-All crewmembers were killed.
+In November of 2007 the Irish family ‘O Callaghan visited the monument for the RAF Vickers Wellington, no 12 Squadron, code PH-C, W-5361 situated in the Rozenstraat (formerly known as Akerdijk) in Badhoevedorp.
+The monument is placed close to the site where the Wellington crashed on May 31st, 1942.
+All crew members were killed.

-May 2008.
-RAF navigator Cy Grant (sitting in the chair) came to visit the museum together with a cameracrew of the BBC, making a documentary about his unvoluntary landing in Nieuw Vennep, when his Lancaster bomber blew up.
+In the month of May 2008.
+RAF Navigator Cy Grant (in the chair) came to visit the museum together with a BBC camera crew while making a documentary about his involuntary landing in Nieuw Vennep, when his Lancaster bomber exploded.